 3. Plitvice Lakes National Park

 You have to see Plitvice to believe it.
+Definitely include it in your Croatia Itinerary.
 A series of pristine emerald lakes connected together by dramatic waterfalls make it an absolute wonder.
 The whole national park is a colorful treat, covered in mossy land and endless water.
 There is a wooden boardwalk to help you walk through it all as you wonder at the breathtaking nature here.
 From frogs that serenade you, to fish swimming beneath clear water, Plitvice is a national treasure.
 If you need more information, check this guide to Plitvice Lakes National Park.

 Another of Croatia’s stunning islands, Mljet’s entire western side is designated as a national park and covered in a lush pine forest.
 It also has serene lakes in the brightest blue, an island monastery and the picturesque port town of Pomena.
 There are also some great beaches on the east side of the island.
 Wine, olives, and goat cheese are all easily sourced from Mljet, along with seafood sourced from the clear Mediterranean waters.